 Dollarama Inc (Management Discussion and Analysis – 6/11)

-It remains impossible to reliably estimate the duration, severity and extent of public health and economic impacts of the COVID-19 pandemic on the operations and financial results of the Corporation, both in the short term and in the long term.
-A second wave of COVID-19 infections could force governments to reverse reopening plans and impose stricter restrictions.
+It remains impossible to reliably estimate the duration, severity, and extent of public health and economic impacts of the COVID-19 pandemic on the operations and financial results of the Corporation, both in the short term and in the long term.
+The second wave of COVID-19 infections could force governments to reverse reopening plans and impose stricter restrictions.

 Hologic Inc (William Blair Growth Stock Conference – 6/11)

 Just to go back on the capacity side, though, one of the things that I’m trying to understand better is, as the country does open up a bit, and it clearly is doing so for how long and if there’ll be a second wave, I don’t know.
 But clearly, there’s going to be an increase back in some of your core diagnostic testing and how does that compete for capacity in your manufacturing with COVID testing?
 How do you balance that?

 Answer – Stephen P. MacMillan: Sure.
 In real simple terms, we’ve built our business certainly on our women’s health assays.
 We would never sacrifice the ability to continue to offer that.
 So the reason we’ve been making the investments is exactly that.
 As our core business comes back, we need more capacity to be able to really offer the [product], in the very short term, call it, May, as we were launching the TMA assay, our core business was much softer.
 So it gave us the capacity.

 Fresenius SE & Co (Goldman Sachs Global Healthcare Conference – 6/11)